penguin02007/junoslab/isis/1-summarization/readme.md

 The Edge routers (vR2, vR4) possess the specific loopbacks and connection links for the "Edge" network.

-Configure vR2 and vR4 to suppress individual Level 1 specific prefixes from entering the Level 2 backbone.
+* Configure vR2 and vR4 to suppress individual Level 1 specific prefixes from entering the Level 2 backbone.

-Instead, advertise a single summary route 172.16.0.0/16 into the Level 2 backbone.
+* Instead, advertise a single summary route 172.16.0.0/16 into the Level 2 backbone.

-Constraint: Do not summarize the Loopback addresses of vR2 and vR4 (172.16.0.2/32 and 172.16.0.4/32)—these must remain specific in the backbone for MPLS LSPs to resolve correctly later.
+* Constraint: Do not summarize the Loopback addresses of vR2 and vR4 (172.16.0.2/32 and 172.16.0.4/32)—these must remain specific in the backbone for MPLS LSPs to resolve correctly later.

-Task 2.2: Route Leaking (L2 to L1)
+## Task 2.2: Route Leaking (L2 to L1)

-By default, L1 routers (vR2, vR4) will only see a default route (ATT bit) to the backbone.
+* By default, L1 routers (vR2, vR4) will only see a default route (ATT bit) to the backbone.

-Configure a routing policy on vR2 to leak the Loopback address of vR1 (172.16.0.1/32) into the Level 1 area.
+* Configure a routing policy on vR2 to leak the Loopback address of vR1 (172.16.0.1/32) into the Level 1 area.

-Verification: Check show route protocol isis on vR4.
+* Verification: Check show route protocol isis on vR4.
 It should see 172.16.0.1/32 as an L1 route (leaked from L2), but vR3's loopback should only be reachable via the default route.

 ## Task 3.1: External Routes
 External Connectivity & Redistribution.
 Send Customer Connectivity via DC2.

-On vR2 and vR4, configure a static route to DC2's loopback (172.16.0.20/32) pointing to the respective next hops on the diagram.
+* On vR2 and vR4, configure a static route to DC2's loopback (172.16.0.20/32) pointing to the respective next hops on the diagram.

-Redistribute these static routes into IS-IS Level 1 only.
+* Redistribute these static routes into IS-IS Level 1 only.

-Constraint: Ensure these external routes appear in the backbone (vR1/vR3) marked with the "External" flag.
+* Constraint: Ensure external routes appear in the backbone (vR1/vR3) marked with the "External" flag.

-Task 4.1: Authentication
+## Task 4.1: Authentication

-Configure MD5 authentication for all IS-IS Hellos (IIHs) and LSPs.
+* Configure MD5 authentication for all IS-IS Hellos (IIHs) and LSPs.

-Use a keychain named JNCIE-KEY with a secret of juniper123.
+* Use a keychain named JNCIE-KEY with a secret of juniper123.

-Constraint: The key must have a start-time of "now" and never expire.
+* Constraint: The key must have a start-time of "now" and never expire.

-Task 4.2: Fast Convergence (BFD)
+### Task 4.2: Fast Convergence (BFD)

-Enable BFD (Bidirectional Forwarding Detection) on all IS-IS interfaces.
+* Enable BFD (Bidirectional Forwarding Detection) on all IS-IS interfaces.

-Set minimum interval to 100ms and multiplier to 3.
+* Set minimum interval to 100ms and multiplier to 3.

-Verification: Run show bfd session to ensure sessions are "Up" and aligned with IS-IS neighbors.
+* Verification: Run show bfd session to ensure sessions are "Up" and aligned with IS-IS neighbors.

 ## Task 4.3: Loop Free Alternate (LFA)

-Enable Link-Protection on vR2's interface facing vR4.
+* Enable Link-Protection on vR2's interface facing vR4.

-Verify that vR2 has pre-calculated a backup path to vR4's loopback via the backbone if the direct link fails.
+* Verify that vR2 has pre-calculated a backup path to vR4's loopback via the backbone if the direct link fails.

-## Hints
+# Hints
-set protocols isis interface <int> level 2 disable (To create L1-only links).
+* `set protocols isis interface <int> level 2 disable` - create L1-only links.

-set routing-options aggregate route 172.16.0.0/16 combined with set protocols isis export <policy> (For summarization).
+* `set routing-options aggregate route 172.16.0.0/16` combined with `set protocols isis export <policy>` for summarization.

-set policy-options policy-statement LEAK-L2-L1 from level 2 / to level 1 (For route leaking).
+* `set policy-options policy-statement LEAK-L2-L1 from level 2 / to level 1` - for route leaking.

-set protocols isis level 1 external-preference (To manage redistribution preferences).
+* `set protocols isis level 1 external-preference` - to manage redistribution preferences.